wso2/docs-ob-toolkit-berlin/en/docs/learn/integration-with-bank.md

 ### Payments Submission

-In the Open Banking payments flow, the WSO2 Open Banking Berlin toolkit manages the consent initiation and authorisation.
+In the Open Banking payments flow, the NextGenPSD2 Reference Toolkit manages the consent initiation and authorisation.
 The integration of the payments flow with the core banking system is used during the payment authorisation flow.